Jukebox: Notable models

-Decline
+Impact

 Traditional jukeboxes once were an important source of income for record publishers.
 Jukeboxes received the newest recordings first.
 They became an important market-testing device for new music, since they tallied the number of plays for each title.
 They let listeners control the music outside of their home, before audio technology became portable.
 They played music on demand without commercials.

 In 1995, the United States Postal Service issued a 25-cent stamp commemorating the jukebox.

 Derivatives

 Disc changers

 Disc changers are similar devices for personal use.
 Record changers on turntables typically lacked any selection mechanism, instead playing an entire stack of up to a dozen records in order.
 CD changers identical in size to standard players or inside a single-DIN car stereo hold several discs; slightly larger changers that fit on a shelf or in a car’s trunk attached to its vehicle audio system controlled from the dashboard, hold up to hundreds of discs; these can be arbitrarily autoplayed, removed, or inserted by the user.
 If under software control, especially for computer file storage, these are often called optical jukeboxes.